darrensemusemu/main-site/content/post/building-certify-d.md

 Building the system using [Go(lang)](https://go.dev/) is a clear choice given the following benefits:

-- compiles our services to relatively small statically linked native binaries,
+- *development team* has good experience with the language and eco-system,
-- good support for concurrent programming, and
+- compiles our services to relatively small statically linked native binaries, and
-- *development team* has good experience with the language and eco-system.
+- good support for concurrent programming.

 We look at functional, unit, and integration tests as providing an acceptable level of functional correctness.